MarcMcClure/CS-340-Client-Server-Development/README.md

     animalShelter.create([{"name": "Curly", "age": 6}, {"name": "Larry", "age": 7}])

 Entries can be read by using queries formatted in the same way as the find function in MongoDB as documented here.
 The read function will return a cursor pointing to the first entry in the list.
-A simple example of this would be this.
+The following is a simple example.

     animalShelter.read({"name": "Moe"})

-this would return a curser that was pointing to the first element in a list of all the entries with the value “Moe” in the key “name”
+This would return a cursor that was pointing to the first element in a list of all the entries with the value “Moe” in the key “name”

-Entries can be Deleted using the same query formatting as the read function.
+Entries can be deleted using the same query formatting as the read function.
 A simple example of this would be this.

     animalShelter.delete({"name": "Moe"})

 This would delete all entries with the value “Moe” in the key “name”.

 ### Tests ###
 There are 3 blocks of code for testing the python module.
 They can be run by clicking on each block and pressing the run button or pressing SHIFT + ENTER.
-Screenshots of these tests being passed are included below.
+Screenshots of successful test executions are included below.

 ### Screenshots ###
 Importing the dataset into MongoDB.